 Wherever you live in the world, your new home is never the same as where you lived before.
 It sounds cliché, but you'll never fail to be surprised at the number of people who automatically assume that things will be done the same as their home country.
 Getting into the groove of your new country and settling into your new life make it easier by living life “the Spanish” way, where possible.

 Celebrate the small wins

 When the first piece of bureaucracy has been handled– celebrate.
 When you get your first smile from a local – celebrate.
 When you eat your first “Spanish” food and enjoy it – celebrate.
 When you had your first conversation in Spanish (and were understood) – celebrate!
 When you opened the curtains and the weather “turned out nice… again” – celebrate.

 It’s always important to remember that moving to a new country implies change, and change can be positive and bring rewards, both professionally and personally.
-Give yourself time to adjust and don’t be hard on yourself.
+Have a look at these seven common mistakes sometimes people make when moving abroad, and give yourself time to adjust and don’t be hard on yourself.
 Take advantage of advice for moving to Spain, wherever you find out, it might just help save time, ease the homesickness and bring you one step closer to becoming a local.
 Good luck!